Faster Ray Tracing through Hierarchy Cut Code: Implementation

 \section{Implementation}

-To compare the performance of our technology with existing methods, we select four representative methods: Origin, Reis, Aila\_Compact, and Two\_Point.
-These methods have been introduced by Meister et al. \cite{Meister2020}.
-The Two\_Point method method has several ways to estimate the termination points.
-We choose the fixed-length estimation method, which set the ray length to 0.25 of the largest extent of the scene bounding box.
-Other termination points estimation methods depend on the records from last frame, so they are not suitable for comparison.
-These methods will be compared with 3 proposed methods: hierarchy cut code (HCC), multi-level hierarchy cut code (MLHCC) and prefix path code (PPC).
-Besides, we design a \textbf{regular grid encoding} to compare with the hierarchy cut code.
-The difference between hierarchy cut code and regular grid encoding is that the BVH cut is replaced by the grids which divide the space evenly.
-By comparing the performance of this two encoding methods, we can emphasize the effect of avoiding boundary drift.
-An overview of all aforementioned ray encoding methods is shown in Figure \ref{Fig_coding}.
+To compare the performance of our technology with existing methods, we select four representative methods: Origin, Reis, Aila\_Compact, and TwoPoint, as introduced by Meister et al. \cite{Meister2020}.
+Among the various termination point estimation methods in the TwoPoint method, we chose the fixed-length estimation method, which sets the ray length to 0.25 of the largest extent of the scene bounding box.
+Other estimation methods relying on records from the last frame are not suitable for comparison.

+These selected methods will be compared with our three proposed methods: hierarchy cut code (HCC), multi-level hierarchy cut code (MLHCC), and prefix path code (PPC).
+Additionally, we designe a \textbf{regular grid encoding} method to compare with the hierarchy cut code.
+The main difference between the hierarchy cut code and regular grid encoding is that the BVH cut nodes are replaced by grids that divide the space evenly.
+By comparing the performance of these two encoding methods, we can highlight the effect of avoiding boundary drift.
+An overview of all the aforementioned ray encoding methods is depicted in Figure \ref{Fig_coding}.
+This comprehensive comparison will provide insights into the performance and effectiveness of each method.

-We implement our ray reordering technique in CUDA C. The path tracer uses next event estimation with two shadow rays per bounce with eight samples per pixel.
-The overall pipeline is shown in Figure \ref{Fig_pipeline}, which follows the small kernel framework proposed by Laine et al. \cite{Laine2013}.
-We add a key compute kernel and a ray sort kernel before the trace kernel to implement ray reordering technique.
-The ray sorting kernel is achieved by the Thrust library, which only sorts the index of rays.
-The trace kernel will fetch the rays according to these indices.
+We implemente our ray reordering technique in CUDA C on NVIDIA GeForce RTX 3060 GPU.
+The path tracer utilizes next event estimation with two shadow rays per bounce and eight samples per pixel.
+The overall pipeline, as illustrated in Figure \ref{Fig_pipeline}, follows the small kernel framework proposed by Laine et al. \cite{Laine2013}.

+In our implementation, we add a key compute kernel and a ray sort kernel before the trace kernel to incorporate the ray reordering technique.
+The ray sorting kernel is implemented using the Thrust library, which efficiently sorts the indices of rays.
+Subsequently, the trace kernel fetches the rays based on these sorted indices, ensuring coherent ray traversal.
+By integrating our ray reordering technique into the existing pipeline, we can achieve improved efficiency and performance in ray tracing.